betterscientificsoftware/bssw.io/Articles/BSSwFellows2018ProjectsAndPerspectives.md

 The main goal of the [BSSw Fellowship Program](https://bssw.io/fellowship) is to foster and promote practices, processes, and tools to improve developer productivity and software sustainability of scientific codes.
 BSSw Fellows are selected annually based on an application process that includes the proposal of an activity that promotes better scientific software.
 As introduced in a prior [BSSw blog article](https://bssw.io/blog_posts/introducing-the-2018-bssw-fellows), the 2018 Fellows are working on a variety of impactful projects.

-The inaugural cohort of BSSW Fellows currently are only partially through their work in the 2018 program.
-The information below is a snapshot from August 2018.
+September 2018: The information below provides a snapshot of current work by the 2018 BSSw Fellows.
+We will periodically update this page as new resources become available.
 Register for the [BSSw email list](https://bssw.io/pages/receive-our-email-digest) to be notified of upcoming activities and new resources by BSSw Fellows and the broader BSSw community.

 ## 2018 BSSw Fellows
 <p>&nbsp;</p>